ETF2L/rules/docs/latest-config-updates.md

 ## Config Updates

-All recent Config Updates will be documented on this page.
+All recent Config Updates will be documented on the github.

 ### ETF2L Gameserver Config GitHub